Flank Alopecia Seasonal Baldness in Bulldogs and French Bulldogs

-Bulldog Flank Alopecia Seasonal Baldness is often associated with a shorter period of sunlight due to the changing of the season
+Bulldog-Flank Alopecia Seasonal baldness is often associated with a shorter period of sunlight due to the changing of the season.

-Bulldog Flank Alopecia Seasonal Baldness CAUSE:
+Bulldog Flank Alopecia Seasonal Baldness / CAUSE:

-Bulldog flank non-itchy hair loss is not common to the young, the condition is usually seen as your bulldog matures during adulthood and mid-age.
+Bulldog flank non-itchy hair loss is not common to the young; the condition is usually seen as your bulldog matures, during adulthood and mid-age.

 Bulldog puppies are rarely affected by flank alopecia.

-Not every bulldog flank baldness case is seasonal or cyclical.
-Some bulldogs will stay bald indefinitely, regardless of the season, light exposure, and/or supplements.
-Some bulldogs may only have partial regrowth.
+Some bulldogs will stay bald indefinitely, regardless of the season, despite light exposure, and/or melatonin supplementation.

 In most cases, bulldog flank alopecia is diagnosed based on: